dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 </Path>
 ```

-In this example, the `DragGestureRecognizer` is attached to a `Path` object.
-The `DragStarting` event is raised when a drag gesture is detected on the `Path`, which executes the `OnDragStarting` event handler:
+In this example, the `DragGestureRecognizer` is attached to a <xref:Microsoft.Maui.Controls.Shapes.Path> object.
+The `DragStarting` event is raised when a drag gesture is detected on the <xref:Microsoft.Maui.Controls.Shapes.Path>, which executes the `OnDragStarting` event handler:

 ```csharp
 void OnDragStarting(object sender, DragStartingEventArgs e)